-12. SEGMENTED REPORTING
+13. SEGMENTED REPORTING

 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker, or decision-making group, in deciding how to allocate resources and in assessing performance.
-All of the Company's operations are within the mining sector relating to precious metals exploration.
-Due to the geographic and political diversity, the Company's exploration operations are decentralized whereby regional corporate offices provide support to the exploration programs in addressing local and regional issues.
-The Company's operations and assets are therefore segmented on a country basis.
+The Company operates in a single reportable operating segment, being the exploration and evaluation of mineral properties.
+The mineral property interests and substantially all property and equipment are located in Serbia and substantially all of the exploration expenditures are incurred in Serbia.
+Substantially all of the Company's other assets and expenditures are located and incurred in Canada.